laurence-trippen/VirtualBox-VRAM-Enhancer/README.md

 # VirtualBox VRAM Enhancer
-A user interface to configure the VRAM for a VBox **larger than 128MB**.
+A user interface to configure the VRAM for a VM **larger than 128MB**.

 ## Usage
-No additional python-modules required.
+No additional Python-Modules required.
 Just run the Python-File with:

 ```
 $ python vbox_vram_enhancer.py